 First English Stud Book

 The year after 'The Kennel Club (UK)' came into existence, the first in a series of 'Stud Books' was published by 'The Field' a well-known livestock magazine publisher of that time.
 This Stud Book is dated from 1859 to 1874.
-As every breeding dog or bitch was entered in a Show, it was given a number and had its pedigree recorded.
+When any breeding dog or bitch was entered in a Show, it was given a number and had its pedigree recorded.
 If the dog or bitch had a reliable pedigree, that was also recorded, some dating back many generations.
-Some of these are in the form of a table and others are just a list.
+Some of these were in the form of a table and others are just a list.